 First, you can decide you want something done by a certain time.
 Then assign each supporting task a completion date in between the time from where you are and the desired completion date.

-The only thing with that is this method does not leave you flexibility.
+The only thing with that is this method does not leave you flexible.
 This next step is what I prefer.
 BUT if you are a procrastinator this might not be the best idea for you.

 I like to look at each task and give them the appropriate amount of time in my calendar.
 Then based on that.
 Then have an estimated idea of when the project will get done.